This question type can be used in a digital test only.

 An open question is one of the most used question types within Ans.
 For an open question, there is an option to limit the number of words a student can use in their answer.
 There is also an option to work with predefined answers.
-A predefined answer is shown to all students when they begin with the question.
-Both students and teachers can make use of the rich content editor.
+All participants see a predefined answer when they start the question.
+Both students and teachers can make use of the text editor, but the student cannot use the HTML editor, create links, or create variables.
 Students have access to one additional functionality, which is the webcam photo.
 This allows students to take a photo using their webcam which can be embedded in their answers.
 This can be used for question types where a handwritten answer is preferred.
 The number of words and characters that the student has submitted will also be shown.

 To create an open question in a digital test, follow the steps below.

-- Formulate the question in the question content field.
+- Formulate the question in the 'Question*' field.

 - Fill in the number of points the question is worth.